 - Helps managers and top leadership to connect across system boundaries and physical locations.

-Cloud computing is also making it possible for companies to look deeper into data sets, and derive insights on equipment and process performance.
+Cloud computing is also making it possible for companies to look deeper into data sets, and derive insights into equipment and process performance.
 This helps to track and analyze product quality, facilitating the improvement of quality levels and creating a competitive advantage for the company.
-Gauging equipment effectiveness helps analyze the health of machinery and tools, and extend their performance.
+Gauging equipment effectiveness helps analyze the health of machinery and tools and extend their performance.

 Discrete manufacturing involves build-to-order and configure-to-order workflows, which require real-time integration of multiple applications.
 Cloud computing contributes by offering seamless data transfers, reducing cycle time, and enabling easy recording of each process in detail.
 It provides a foundation for connected manufacturing.
 Another important reason cloud computing is being adopted more widely is that it empowers managers to assess supply chain performance, which contributes to better decision-making and forecasting.

-At the production level, cloud computing will change the way products are designed, developed, assembled and packaged.
-It will play a key role in connected manufacturing that uses new technology such as Industrial Internet of Things (IIoT), 3D printing, and generative design to operate seamlessly.
+At the production level, cloud computing will change the way products are designed, developed, assembled, and packaged.
+It will play a key role in connected manufacturing that uses new technology such as the Industrial Internet of Things (IIoT), 3D printing, and generative design to operate seamlessly.

 To derive maximum benefits from cloud computing, modern manufacturing companies need to have a comprehensive cloud strategy to maximize their Return on Investments (ROI).
 Cloud computing partners should be chosen based on their solution’s scalability, security, flexibility, process documentation, and training capabilities.